probcomp/Gen.jl/docs/src/ref/modeling.md

 DynamicDSLFunction
 ```

+Note that it is possible to provide default values for trailing positional arguments.
+However, keyword arguments are currently *not* supported.

 We can call the resulting generative function like we would a regular Julia function:
 ```julia
 retval::Bool = foo(0.5)